A BRIEF HISTORY OF SCOTTISH COUNTRY DANCING

 The modern legacy

-Country Dancing waned towards the end of the 19th century and by the end of the First World War were at risk of being lost.
-Fortunately for us, Mrs Stewart of Fasnacloich set about restoring the old social dances of Scotland, and found in Miss Jean Milligan a person capable of helping her achieve that aim.
+Country Dancing waned towards the end of the 19th century, and by the end of the First World War was at risk of being lost.
+Fortunately for us, Mrs Ysobel Stewart of Fasnacloich (head of training for Girl Guides in Scotland) set about restoring the old social dances of Scotland, and found in Miss Jean Milligan (principal PT instructor at Jordanhill, Glasgow) a person capable of helping her achieve that aim.
 Together they founded what was later to become the Royal Scottish Country Dance Society (RSCDS), and started the task of collecting the dances and writing them down in a standard notation.
 The formations and steps were also revised and standardised by Miss Milligan, with the effect that Scottish Country Dancing became distinct from the previous centuries Country Dancing. **

 The RSDCS is still hugely important in maintaining and developing Scottish Country Dancing through its many local branches, and by training teachers and publishing new dances.
-But very many other clubs and societies have also grown up to spread the enjoyment of dancing further based on this common language.
-Creativity remains undiminished for devising new dances and dance figures, and there are thought to be well over 10,000 dances.
+However, very many other clubs and societies have also grown up to spread the enjoyment of dancing further, but still based on this common language.
+Creativity remains undiminished for devising new dances, and dance figures, and there are thought to be well over 10,000 published dances.

 Scotland Through Her Country Dances, George S Emerson ISBN 0-9690653-0-2